We use unit tests, integration tests, and functional tests to ensure that

-To run our test suite locally, install test requirements and run pytest as follows:
+To run our test suite locally, run

 There are a very small number of tests (<5) that require showing GUI elements, (such as testing screenshots).
 By default, these are only run during continuous integration.
 If you’d like to include them in local tests, set the environment variable “CI”:

 Very often when developing new code, you don’t need or want to run the entire test suite (which can take many minutes to finish).
 With

 pytest, it’s easy to run a subset of your tests: